Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Experiments

-\textbf{Runtime and parameter efficiency.} Table~\ref{tab:time} measures the computational cost on NVIDIA RTX4090 GPU using a ($256 \times 256 \times 240$) image from the BrainRT organs-at-risk task.
-Unlike slice-by-slice methods such as SegGPT, Tyche, and UniverSeg, which reconstruct 3D volumes by sequentially processing 2D slices, our method operates directly on the full 3D image.
-This enables faster inference, taking 1.8 minutes per image compared to 18.1 minutes for SegGPT and 2.2 minutes for Tyche and UniverSeg.

-The inference time is further broken down by stage: atlas-based registration requires 1.5 minutes for alignment, the fusion module integrates predictions in 0.3 minutes, and the foundation model completes inference in just 0.01 minutes.
-With only 1.4M learnable parameters and a single support-query pair for test-time adaptation, our method is lightweight, practical, and demonstrates relatively higher efficiency.
+\textbf{Runtime and parameter efficiency.} Table~\ref{tab:time} measures the computational cost on NVIDIA 4090 GPU using a ($256 \times 256 \times 240$) image from the BrainRT organs-at-risk task.
+Unlike slice-by-slice methods such as SegGPT, Tyche, and UniverSeg, our method operates directly on 3D images, enabling faster inference.
+It takes 1.8 minutes per image, compared to 18.1 minutes for SegGPT and 2.1 minutes for Tyche.
+The runtime mainly consists of atlas-based registration (1.5 minutes) and prediction fusion (0.3 minutes), whereas the foundation model inference takes 0.01 minutes.
+With only 8.6M learnable parameters and a single support-query pair for test-time adaptation, our method is lightweight, practical, and demonstrates relatively higher efficiency.

+\textbf{Different prompting types.} We analyze click/box/mask prompts for nnInteractive in Fig.~\ref{fig:exp-prompt}.
+On the Pengwin case, atlas-derived prompts yield 92.60 Dice (click), 88.96 Dice (box), and 95.77 Dice (mask), highlighting that dense mask prompts provide the most informative context when initialization is coarse.

+\textbf{Sensitivity to registration quality.} We further analyze how segmentation performance changes with registration quality.
+As shown in Fig.~\ref{fig:failure} (left), Dice of registration degrades sharply as MSE increases, whereas our method shows a flatter degradation trend.
+In the highlighted case, our method improves Dice from 0.22 to 0.64 after foundation-model refinement and adaptive fusion.
+This suggests that our method does not simply inherit the warped atlas and can partially compensate for imperfect alignment.

+\textbf{Failure cases.} Despite its strengths, our method encounters challenges in certain difficult cases.
+As shown in Fig.~\ref{fig:failure} (right), it erroneously merges the left and right mandibles in the SegRap dataset and misses critical regions in the AVT.
+The former arises because the left and right mandibles are artificially separated during annotation without a clear anatomical boundary, while nnInteractive tends to segment the mandible as a single continuous structure.
+The latter occurs when the support and query images differ substantially, making it difficult for the matching network to regress accurate correspondences.